lsegal/yard/docs/GettingStarted.md

 ## Plugin Support

+YARD will allow any RubyGem installed on your system (or in your Gemfile) to be loaded as a plugin provided it has a name with the prefix of `yard-` or `yard_`.
+In order to load a plugin, use the `--plugin` switch with the short-name (name minus the `yard-` prefix) or full-name of the gem:

+    $ gem install yard-custom-plugin
+    ...
+    $ yard doc --plugin custom-plugin
+    or
+    $ yard doc --plugin yard-custom-plugin

+Note: you can also put this switch in your `.yardopts` file.
+See the
+      `.yardopts` section above for more information.

-As of 0.4, YARD will automatically load any gem named with the prefix of `yard-` or `yard_`.
-You can use this to load a custom plugin that [extend](#extending) YARD's functionality.
+You can use this functionality to load a custom plugin that [extend](#extending) YARD's functionality.
 A good example of this is the [yard-rspec][yard-rspec] plugin, which adds [RSpec][rspec] specifications to your documentation (`yardoc` and `yri`).
 You can try it out by installing the gem or cloning the project and trying the example:

-    $ gem install yard-rspec -s http://gemcutter.org
+    $ gem install yard-rspec

-    or
-    $ git clone git://github.com/lsegal/yard-spec-plugin
+ You can then load the plugin with:

+    $ yard doc --plugin rspec

 YARD also provides a way to temporarily disable plugins on a per-user basis.
 To disable a plugin create the file `~/.yard/ignored_plugins` with a list